chickensmitten/00_complete-node-js/readme.md

 # Complete NodeJS Lessons
+- This tutorial covers building a fullstack app with NodeJS.
+However, plenty of times, we only need it to enable GraphQL or API.
+- It is also useful for backend operations like authentication, email, sessions cookies etc.

+## Setup
 - run node console type `node` in terminal
 - creating a node server with the code shown below, then run `node app.js`, then go to `localhost:3000` to see the server running.
 - `process` is a global variable